 I realize it doesn’t matter if you’re 40 or 100, losing a parent even as an adult shifts and upheaves your world permanently.
 I’m thankful my dad got to walk me down the aisle, be my kids’ hero, and live a full life.
 But a treasure of memories doesn’t fix the present grief.
 Four months later, I still can’t wrap my mind around his absence from this earth.
 Grief drops you off in a strange intersection where loss feels as unreal as it does real.

 But I am learning that I can miss the past where he so vibrantly lives, and yet still move forward.
-I don’t have to get over the fact that my dad isn’t here, but I know I will get through.

 And while there isn’t an easy way through, here’s what has been helping me to take baby steps forward.